zizmorcore/zizmor/docs/audits.md

 [github-env.yml]: https://github.com/woodruffw/gha-hazmat/blob/main/.github/workflows/github-env.yml

-Detects dangerous usages of `$GITHUB_ENV` environment variable.
+Detects dangerous usages of the `GITHUB_ENV` environment variable.

-This audit compounds over `dangerous-triggers`: given the proper circumstances, an attacker may achieve code execution by controlling this environment variable.
+When used in workflows with dangerous triggers (such as `pull_request_target` and `workflow_run`), `GITHUB_ENV` can be an arbitrary code execution risk.
+In particular, if the attacker is able to set arbitrary variables or variable contents via `GITHUB_ENV`, they made be able to set `LD_PRELOAD` or otherwise induce code execution implicitly within subsequent steps.

 Other resources: